kev-fung/Oxford-Temperature-Prediction/README.md

 ## Implementations
 A basic gui based on command line has been provided.

+Several cleaning methodologies were hard implemented into the code, thus the code only works for Met Office data.

 See code description for further information on software design.